 Image used under Creative Commons from Marco Verch

-How to Tell if Fish Sauce has Gone Bad?
+How to Tell If Fish Sauce Is Bad?